avrland/DogeTracker_Android/README.md

 ## Requirments
 * Android 6.0 or higher
 * granted camera permission for qr code reading (app will ask you if needed)
-* app optimazed for smartphones from 4,7 inch, hoverer it should run on tablets too
+* app optimazed for smartphones from 5 inch (tested on Xiaomi Redmi Note 4 on MIUI 9 Android Nougat), hoverer it should run on tablets too

 ## Features coming in v1.0
 * adding wallet address by pasting from clipboard or with qr code - DONE!